 Where is the energy industry headed?
 How do we not only adapt, but remain one step ahead rather than two steps behind?
 How are the proposals and actions of the new administration likely to impact our efforts to move forward?
 Sue Kelly, President and CEO of the American Public Power Association and one of Washington’s “Most Powerful Women” in 2015, will share with us her perspective on these questions, the latest in Washington, DC, and how we can make a lasting impact on the industry and our careers.

 9:30 AM - 9:40 AM

 Energy Policy Panel Discussion

-Speaker(s): Dan Kirschner, Executive Director, Northwest Gas Association, Maura Brueger, Director, Government & Legislative Affairs, Seattle City Light, Nina Odell, Puget Sound Energy, Rosalie Barcinas, Principal Manager, Southern California Edison
+Speaker(s): Dan Kirschner, Executive Director, Northwest Gas Association, Maura Brueger, Director, Government & Legislative Affairs, Seattle City Light, Nina Odell, Director of Federal Government Relations, Puget Sound Energy, Rosalie Barcinas, Director of Regulatory Affairs, Infrastructure Licensing, Southern California Edison

 10:40 AM - 11:00 AM

 Speaker(s): Jason Zyskowski, Interim Sr. Mgr.
 Substation, Metering & Telecom Services, Snohomish County PUD, Connie Mosier, Vice President, Project Management & Construction, E.ON, Kelly Kozdras, Senior Electrical Engineer, Puget Sound Energy